verus-lang/verus-analyzer/editors/code/README.md

 At present, it works best on small, self-contained Verus projects.
 Anything more complex will likely fail.

+**WARNING**: `verus-analyzer` expects you to "Open Folder..." on a directory containing a standard Rust project layout and metadata (`Cargo.toml`) file.
+`verus-analyzer` scans the project root (`src/lib.rs` or `src/main.rs`) and all files that are reachable from the root.
+If the file you are working on is not reachable from the project root, most of the IDE features like "Go to Definition" will not work.

 ## Verus-specific Features

 - Support for Verus syntax